 We can vouch that they work for the founders we work with.
 As the startup grows, they’ll revisit and update the canvases, and it helps their team stay on the same page.
 It keeps the team focused, which is crucial as a startup spurs ahead.

 It’s fair to say that adopting a lean canvas for your startup is the least you can do for success.
 Don’t launch an app without having established the structure of the canvas.
-If you’re still in doubt of using lean canvas in product development, drop me an email here, and I’ll be glad to help.
+If you’re still in doubt of using lean canvas in product development, drop us an email here, and we’ll be glad to help.